ci-richard-mcelhinney/nhaystack/README.md

 current value, and it can have a `his` tag, which indicates that a `point` is historized with a history log of timestamp/value pairs.

-NHaystack handles this mismatch by unifiying the AX namespaces.
+NHaystack handles this mismatch by unifiying the namespaces.
 It automatically maps ControlPoints and Histories together so that only one Haystack rec is generated, with both a `cur` tag and a `his` tag.
 If only one of the objects is present, then either